Jim Cogswell’s “Plunder” Offers Reflections on Art, Archeology

 Twenty-seven contributors were invited to participate in the exhibition, representing a variety of fields related to anthropology, archaeology and the arts, from Denmark, France, Israel, Portugal, Spain, Sweden, United Kingdom, and the United States.
 Other work included will encompass acoustic projects, performance, ceramic, animal bone, mixed media, photography, print, and video.
 A catalog of the exhibition will be published by the museum.

-Support for Plunder provided by the Kelsey Museum of Archaeology, the Department of Anthropology, and the Museum of Anthropological Archaeology at the University of Michigan.
+Support for Plunder is provided by the Kelsey Museum of Archaeology, the Department of Anthropology, and the Museum of Anthropological Archaeology at the University of Michigan.